Pearl Jephcott

 Agnes Pearl Jephcott (1 May 1900 – 9 November 1980), known by her middle name Pearl, was an English social researcher and girls' club organiser.

 Early life, education and girls' club organising

-Jephcott was born on 1 May 1900 in Alcester, Warwickshire, the youngest child of an auctioneer, Edward Arthur Jephcott, and his wife, Agnes Amelia née Boobbyer.
-After attending Alcester Grammar School, she studied at the University of Wales, Aberystwyth, graduating in 1922 with a Bachelor of Arts degree (BA) in history.
+Jephcott was born on 1 May 1900 in Alcester, Warwickshire, the youngest child of Agnes Amelia (née Boobbyean) and Edward Arthur Jephcott, an auctioneer.
+After attending Alcester Grammar School, she studied at the University of Wales, Aberystwyth, graduating in 1922 with a Bachelor of Arts degree in history.
 She worked in teaching, as a secretary, and for Dr Barnardo's homes, before becoming involved in the girls' club movement.
 She joined the Birmingham Union of Girls' Clubs and became its organising secretary in 1927 and eight years later became the temporary County Organiser for the National Association of Girls' Clubs.
 During the Second World War, she became a National Organiser and moved to London.